Template Functions

 A Note on Dict Internals

-is implemented in Go as a map[string]interface{}
+A dict is implemented in Go as a map[string]interface{}.
+Go developers can

-values into the context to make them available
+pass map[string]interface{} values into the context to make them available

-to templates as dict
+to templates as dicts.

 String